 If you have any questions, you can always contact your airline.
 Each airline must follow the Air Carrier Access Act, which covers access on all flights to and from the United States.
 In addition, you can call the US Department of Transportation with any transportation-related questions.

 The Airline Passengers with Disabilities Bill of Rights is another great resource to familiarize yourself with.
 Click here for more details.

 Plan Ahead for Accessible Transportation

 Most airport and hotel shuttle providers, such as SuperShuttle, will have wheelchair accessible vans equipped with a lift (but not all in their fleet).
 Make sure to let them know ahead of time that you are using a wheelchair and will need to have an accessible van when getting picked up.

 MobilityWorks offers rentals in many states.
-During Holiday seasons, these vehicles are often booked weeks (even months) ahead of time.
+These vehicles are often booked weeks (even months) ahead of time during the holidays.
 Plan ahead by contacting us as soon as you know your travel schedule.
-The sooner the better!
-For more information about our accessible rentals, click here.
+The sooner, the better!
+For more information about our accessible rentals, click the button below.

 Sign-up with our email list to receive our latest promotions, news and events!